AstuteSource/chasten/README.md

 that contains a SQLite database called `chasten.db` and a `csv/` directory with CSV files that correspond to each of the tables inside of the database.

+You can learn more about the `integrate` sub-command by typing `chasten integrate --help`.

 ## 🌄 Results